 - They are not able to regulate their negative emotion.
 Depressed mood, lack of motivations, feelings of being a loser, and self-destructive behavior make them unexpectedly dangerous.

 - The behavior of people with disorganized attachment style significantly oscillates between nervousness and positivity.
 On keen observation, you will realize that they are hyper-vigilant and have disoriented or unfinished movements without clear intentions.

-- These people with d-type attachment style are commonly associated with more behavioral and anti-social problems.
-In actual, they reproduce similar relationship patterns they had experience with their caregivers and peers.
+- These people with D-type attachment style are commonly associated with more behavioral and anti-social problems.
+In reality, they reproduce similar relationship patterns they had experience with their caregivers and peers.